eProsima/Discovery-Server-docs/docs/tests.rst

 			 Participant client4 1.f.1.30.ac.12.0.0.5.0.0.0|0.0.1.c1

 We'll only get this with the debug binary.
 On Release mode we can resort to provide a filename to the **snapshots** tag.
-Then an xml file will be generated with the same info (note that generating an xml automatically disables validation thus it cannot be used in singleton tests).
+Then an XML file will be generated with the same info (note that generating an XML automatically disables validation thus, it cannot be used in singleton tests).

 .. literalinclude:: ../tests/test_1_snapshot.xml
 	:language: xml